robertmaples/github-search/README.md

 Current implementation of debouncing is set to a timer, but is naive.
 Better error messaging can be displayed to let the user know rate limits have been hit, as well as more debounding features (i.e. min-characters input).

+## Folder Structure

+.
+├── api # Contains API calls and return types for user and repos ├── components # All views
+├── resources # logos, etc
+└── App.tsx # Main entry point

 ### Future Work

 Testing: API calls, error and loading states.

+Deployment: Looked into gh-pages as a free option, but it requires a public repository.
+A ton of other options here.

 Pagination: Only the top 30 results are currently displayed.